Visitor’s Guide (Fall)

 Naturalist staff & volunteers are on site daily from 9am-4pm, September 1 – October 31.

-The overlook staff is also on site to help with raptor identification, answer questions, and sell Hawk Ridge merchandise.
+The overlook staff is also on site to help with bird identification, answer questions, provide live bird demonstration, kid’s activity cart, and sell Hawk Ridge merchandise.
 Regularly scheduled public programs are also available throughout the season.
-If you are bringing a group, consider scheduling a group program.
+If you are bringing a group, we highly recommend scheduling a group program to get the most out of your visit.
+Program info can be found under our Education & Event tabs.
+You can also email Education Director, Margie Menzies, email@example.com with questions.

 We have a number of resources to help you better identify raptors in flight and learn about their natural history.
 Just print them off and bring them with you!